 Explosive substances are materials that decompose under conditions of mechanical shock, elevated temperature, or chemical action, and release large volumes of gases and heat.
-These substances pose an immediate potential hazard and procedures that use or produce them must be carefully reviewed.
+These substances pose an immediate potential hazard and procedures that use or produce them must be carefully reviewed by researchers, the Chemical Hygiene Officer, and Chemical Safety Committee.
 These materials must be stored in a separate flame-resistant storage cabinet or, in many cases, in a laboratory grade refrigerator or freezer that is designed for storing flammable and reactive chemicals.

-Unstable explosives
+- Unstable explosives

 - Explosives: Divisions 1.1 1.6

 - Self-Reactive Substances and Mixtures (types A and B)

 - Organic Peroxides (types A and B)

-- 2. Oxidizing Chemicals